titon/toolkit/docs/en/development/js/usage.md

 ## Triggering Methods ##

 Since retrieving an instance can return `null` and having to check the return value before triggering methods can be quite tedious, we rolled all this functionality into `toolkit()`.
-To trigger methods on the plugin instance, pass the method name as the 2nd argument, and an array of arguments to pass to the method as the 3rd argument.
+To trigger methods on the module instance, pass the method name as the 2nd argument, and an array of arguments to pass to the method as the 3rd argument.

 ```javascript
 $('#tabs').toolkit('tab', 'jump', [1]);